 Preparing for a Master’s Degree in Data Science in Utah

-Candidates applying for admission to a Master’s Degree in Data Science program in Utah must meet a variety of requirements, which include passing proficiency examinations with high scores, completing program-specific undergraduate courses, and possessing considerable work experience, and/or correlating internships, in data science field.
-Applicants can expect a very competitive selection process.
+Candidates applying for admission to a data science master’s program in Utah must meet all kinds of stringent requirements, which include passing proficiency examinations with high scores, completing program-specific undergraduate courses, and possessing considerable work experience or internships in a data science field.
+Applicants can expect a very competitive selection process, as demand is currently higher than the number of program slots that have been ramped up in higher education.

 Undergraduate Degree and Master’s Prerequisite Courses